mansona/simplabs-git-workshop/slides/git-workshop.md

 Notes:

 - same example as before, new file is not tracked initially
-- adding it makes it tracked (we can ignore what staged for commit means for now)
+- adding it makes it tracked
-- `reset` removes it from the repo again
+- in this particular case `reset` removes it from the repo again
 - …next, editing files that are in the repo already…

 ---